jarviscanada/jarvis_data_eng_GozdeArslan/README.md

 **Data Engineer Associate, Jarvis Consulting Group (2021 - present)**: Used Linux, Java, Docker, and Postgres, designed, created, and tested several software applications.
 Used Agile Methodologies to collaborate with my team.

 **Project Data and Method Engineer, Jantsa Wheel Industry (2016 - 2018)**: Analyzed product data to create a new system automation project associated with productionrequirements.
 Using excel formulas, tables, graphs, and macros, over 1500 products data were retrieved from ERP software into MS Excel to manage deviation and data regulations.Data components were used, product time measurements were taken, and statistical process control analysis was performed (SPC).
-On the based products, 70% of data variances were eliminated.Results and evaluations were presented to the project team as well as the managers, and an executive summary describing the values was written as required.
-Productivity was increased by 20%.
+On the based.

 ## Education